VectorInstitute/FL4Health/README.md

 The library source code is housed in the `fl4health` folder.
 This library is built on the foundational components of [Flower](https://flower.dev/), an open-source FL library in its own right.
 The documentation is [here](https://flower.dev/docs/framework/index.html).
 This library contains a number of unique components that extend the functionality of Flower in a number of directions.

-If you have questions about the library or suggestions for new additions feel free to reach out to david.emerson@vectorinstitute.ai

 ## Summary of Currently Implemented Approaches

 The present set of FL approaches implemented in the library are: